raspberrypilearning/club-mentoring/en/step_1.md

 ---
 title: Youth mentors
 ---
-Youth mentors are usually CoderDojo Ninjas who have attended their Dojo for a while, who have some coding experience, and are happy to share their knowledge by mentoring other young people at the Dojo.
+Experienced creators can become youth mentors to help support other young people.
 Youth mentoring helps to develop interpersonal skills such as communication, presentation, and confidence.
 Youth mentoring should be encouraged.
-They can be fantastic role models to other Ninjas.
+They can be fantastic role models to other creators.

---- /collapse ---

---- collapse ---

----
-title: Support volunteers
----
-Volunteers support the champion and mentors in running a Dojo.
-They help run the event and generally support both mentors and Ninjas.
-Volunteers are often enthusiastic parents of Ninjas!
-Often volunteers will upskill to mentors (guidance) once they feel confident in a topic, e.g. Scratch or HTML/CSS.

 --- /collapse ---